 Meet Our Residents

-Mamma, Mia, Renee, Lucy, Texas, Piko, Teddy, Sparkle Wonder Cow, Miggy, Brown Cow, Dream, Betty, Boop, Anela, Titan, Juaquin, Emmit, Rooney, Regan, Russell, Huey, and "Emma".
+Mamma, Mia, Renee, Lucy, Texas, Piko, Teddy, Sparkle Wonder Cow, Miggy, Brown Cow, Dream, Betty, Anela, Titan, Juaquin, Emmitt, Rooney, Regan, Russell, Huey, Clementine.

-19 pigs from "farmed' to "feral' to potbellied pigs call BIFS their forever home.
-Our four farmed pigs came all the way from the island of Oahu, after our friends at ALOHA ANIMAL SANCTUARY rescued them from a backyard farmer.
-Our five potbellied pigs came from rehoming situations, and the ten feral pigs (aka Polynesian pigs) came to us mostly as orphans.
+22 pigs from "farmed' to "feral' to potbellied pigs call BIFS their forever home.
+Our six farmed pigs came all the way from the island of Oahu, after our friends at ALOHA ANIMAL SANCTUARY rescued them from a backyard farmer.
+Our five potbellied pigs came from rehoming situations, and the 12 feral-breed pigs (aka Polynesian pigs) came to us mostly as orphans.
 Today them spend their days basking in the sun, soaking in a mud wallow, and enjoying belly rubs from humans.

-Lucky, Hannah, Anchi, Jess, Norman, Daisy, Dahlia, Lala, Koko, Lucy Liu, Piggy Smalls, Koa, Kolohe, Ginsburg, Happy, Handsome, Misu, Pua, and Brian.
+Lucky, Hannah, Anchi, Jess, Oliver, Sophie, Norman, Daisy, Dahlia, Lala, Koko, Lucy Liu, Piggy Smalls, Koa, Kolohe, Ginsburg, Taz, Happy, Handsome, Misu, Pua, and Brian.

 Eight goats keep the entertainment coming here at BIFS.
 We like to look at them as the court jesters is never a dull moment when goats are around!
 Three of our goats are bottle babies rescued from farms, while two were brought to us by Animal Control after being found sick and skinny on the side of the road, and the other three came to us from people who, for various reasons, couldn't keep them anymore.
 The goats spend their days grazing on large pastures and begging for treats.